jamesgiff5/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

     ![2_Project_Analysis_Chart4.png](/0_Resources/Images/2_Project_Analysis_Chart4.png)

-### 🤔So What
+#### 🤔So What

 - This chart highlights the importance of investing time in learning high-value skills like Python and SQL, which are evidently tied to higher paying roles, especially for those looking to maximize their salary in the tech industry.

 ## Conclusion

-This project gave me hands-on practice with Excel tools like Power Query, PivotTables, DAX, and charts while working through real-world job market data.
-Although the structure was provided in the course, I applied each step independently and made customizations to reinforce the concepts.
+This project gave me practical experience using Excel tools like Power Query, PivotTables, DAX, and charts to analyze real-world job market data.
+While the course provided the structure, I completed each step independently and added customizations to deepen my understanding.

-The experience helped me better understand how in-demand skills—especially Python, SQL, and cloud platforms—relate to higher salaries.
-It also strengthened my confidence in using Excel for data-driven decision-making, something I’m continuing to build on as I grow in the data analytics field.
+It reinforced how in-demand tools like Python, SQL, and cloud platforms align with higher salaries, and it proved how Excel can drive meaningful insights when used well.
+Projects like this continue to build my foundation as a data analyst ready to tackle real business problems.